 There is a segment of society that practices submissive-dominant sexual activity—also a lifestyle, also a choice.
 But I don’t want to see it on network television.
 Recreational drug use is a choice.
 Don’t need to see it.
 Gratuitous violence is appealing to some.
 Not for kids.
 We have free will, we make choices.

 Again with the fucking choice argument.
-I’ll add an argument based on nothing but biased views.
-Melissa if you’re reading, which you most likely will once my darling readers spam the internet with my awesome, think about this:
+I’ll add an argument based on nothing but biased views because it seems to be the only thing Melissa knows how to do.
+Melissa if you’re reading, which you most likely will once my darling readers spam the Internet with my awesome, think about this:

 People have a right to do whatever they want, but to make it public for general audiences is inappropriate.
 Those kids spewing curse words in the park were exercising their right to free speech, but it was disruptive and harmful, and that, to me, is wrong.